McLonberg/elpriserdk-app/README.md

 - `GET /tomorrow`
   - Returns tomorrow's hourly electricity prices and their categories (if available).

+- `GET /responses`
+  - Returns a sorted list of all files in the responses folder (excluding .gitkeep).

 Each endpoint returns data in JSON format.
 See the source code in `src/main.py` for implementation details.